 not speaking up with you have something to say.

-When people do not ‘stand’ and exercise their boundaries, they usually attract needy, greedy, disrespectful, and controlling people in their lives.
-When people ‘give in’, they actually train others to treat them in a certain manner or just to take advantage of them.
+An essential component of healthy relationships is creating and maintaining boundaries.
+Boundaries get misunderstood because the name indicates that we might want to restrict our relationships.
+However, most times, when we put boundaries in place, it’s an attempt to keep certain people in our lives, just in a way that honors us too.
+People who don’t ‘stand’ and exercise their boundaries usually attract needy, greedy, disrespectful, and controlling people in their lives.
+When people ‘give in’ to someone negotiating their boundaries, they actually train others to treat them in a certain manner or just to take advantage of them.
 Each time we do not stand, it chips away at our self-respect and the respect that others may have for us.
 When we do not exercise boundaries, we are left in a state of insecurity.
-People may start to question themselves and may look to other sources to validate their importance.
+People may start to question themselves and may look to other sources to validate their importance and self-worth.

 There are three main elements to Boundaries: